cue-lang/cue/doc/ref/spec.md

 #### Comprehension clauses

-The following pseudo keywords are used in comprehensions.
+The following pseudo-keywords are used in comprehensions.

 ```
 for          in           if           let
 ```

-The pseudo keywords `for`, `if` and `let` cannot be used as identifiers to refer to fields.
+The pseudo-keywords `for`, `if` and `let` cannot be used as identifiers to refer to fields.
 All others can.

 <!--